 Once we have an idea of the perfect holiday for you, you will receive a quote and a suggested tour from your personal travel consultant.
 This can be tweaked and restructured as required until we have created your ideal itinerary.
 When you’re ready to confirm the arrangements, we will need a signed copy of our booking form together with a deposit payment to secure your booking.
 Our booking form will be sent together with our terms and conditions and these should be carefully read.

 SOME OF OUR “WILDER” QUESTIONS: AFRICAN MYTHS & MISNOMERS

-- "Do the animals roam freely everywhere?"
+- "Do the animals roam freely everywhere in Africa?"